Errors

 Errors during payment processing

 As we said before, those payment has been executed, but the money couldn't be credited to the third party.
-You will have access to the original error code from the banking network but since those codes aren't always as clear as they should be or they change from one network to another, we have our own error code that will help you to understand not only what the error means but also if they are definitive, if you can resend the same payment and what to do next.
+You will have access to the original error code from the banking network.
+Still, since those codes aren't always as straightforward as they should be and they change from one network to another, we have our own error code that will help you to understand not only what the error means but also if they are definitive, if you can resend the same payment and what to do next.

-ERR-0011processor_failureyyThe payment could not be processed because of an unkwnown failure.
+ERR-0011processor_failureβœ…The payment could not be processed because of an unknown failure.

 Since our processing of transactions is always in the background, you will receive those errors in the tag error of our webhooks or whenever you ask for the details of a payment that has been rejected o reversed previously.